-In April 2024, Medical System Network established a new subsidiary mainly engaged in pharmaceutical distribution, but expects costs to precede any profits in the short term.
+In April 2024, Medical System Network established a new wholly-owned subsidiary MediLogiNet Co., Ltd., mainly engaged in pharmaceutical distribution, expecting costs to precede any profits in the short term.
+The company has incorporated extraordinary gains from the transfer of the Wisteria Senri-Chuo business, which will be recorded as a gain on the sale of fixed assets in Q3, into its earnings forecast.